SysCV/MaskFreeVIS/README.md

 Mask-Free Video Instance Segmentation [CVPR 2023].

 This is the official pytorch implementation of [MaskFreeVIS](https://github.com/SysCV/MaskFreeVis/) built on the open-source detectron2.
 We aim to **remove the necessity for expensive video masks and even image masks** for training VIS models.
+Our project website contains more information, including the visual video comparison: [vis.xyz/pub/maskfreevis](https://www.vis.xyz/pub/maskfreevis/).

 > [**Mask-Free Video Instance Segmentation**](https://arxiv.org/abs/2303.15904)